DocumentWDP-9a

 "Temperature 45.2ยฐC exceeds threshold"

-Problem: Slow/expensive mobile networks, offline scenarios
+Problem: Slow or metered mobile networks, offline scenarios

 Solution:

-1. App downloads catalog once (cached locally)
+1. Application downloads catalog once (cached locally)

 2. API returns compact diagnostics

-3. App expands diagnostics locally (works offline)
+3. Application expands diagnostics locally (offline-capable)

 Problem: High-volume logging across distributed services